 The registry fee is approximately €27 + VAT per NRUA filed.

-How to file: the N2 application
+Filing through the N2 application

 The official tool is the N2 application, available as a free download from the Electronic Office of the Registradores.
 The process has four steps: